 Despite being a world-class destination, Cancún is one of the most affordable vacations you can ever have in the Western hemisphere.

-Mexico City is the capital of Mexico and the seat of its government.
+Mexico City is the capital of the country, and the seat of its government.
 This city is one of the largest cities in the world in terms of the populace.
-It's also one of Mexico's famous destinations due to its classic museums, art galleries, and other attractions.
-Do you need an International Driving Permit in Mexico to explore the city?
-It definitely helps.
-You can easily apply for an International Driver's License for Mexico online.
+It's also one of the country's famous destinations due to its classic museums, art galleries, and other attractions.

 The city has many historical buildings worth visiting, including a 15-square-kilometer UNESCO World Heritage Site which has over 1,400 colonial buildings from the 16th to the 19th centuries.